DallasVH/Lets-Jam-Game/README.md

 # Lets-Jam-Game

 Lets Jam is a VR game created using Unreal Engine 4, C++, and Unreal Blueprint.
-The game is a rhythm game that the player needs to hit toast and other pastries as it flies at them.
+A rhythm game that the player needs to hit toast and other pastries as it flies at them.
 Each pastry has its own special interaction that the player needs to do in order to successfully hit it.

 Preview Link: https://dallasjvh.wixsite.com/portfolio/copy-of-twisted-daylight